Parampandya0332/CV_SVNIT/README.md

 pip install -r requirements.txt

-python evaluation.py
+python evaluation.py --input test_images --output results --weights best_model.pth
 ```

-If the script finishes successfully and outputs images inside `results/`, the repository is correctly configured.
+If the script runs successfully and produces images in the `results/` folder, the repository is correctly configured.

 ---

 # 13. Acknowledgement

-This project is based on the official Restormer implementation.
+This work is based on the official Restormer implementation.

 Restormer: Efficient Transformer for High-Resolution Image Restoration